Celia Schultz

 Celia Schultz is Professor of Classical Studies and History in the College of Literature, Science and the Arts at University of Michigan.
 She specialises in Latin literature, Roman history, and Roman religion.

 Education

 Schultz received her PhD from Bryn Mawr College in 1999.
 Her thesis was entitled Women in Roman Republican Religion.

 Career and research

 Schultz taught at Yale University and Johns Hopkins University before her employment at the University of Michigan in 2010.
 She was awarded a Rome Prize Fellowship at the American Academy in Rome 2004–5, and she received a Loeb Classical Library Fellowship in 2016.
-She has held an Advanced Studies Fellowship at the University of Uppsala (2020–21) and she was the William Evans Fellow at the University of Otago (2021).
+In 2020–21, she was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden and she was the William Evans Fellow at the University of Otago (2021).